 Associate Dean of The School of Education

-A recent report from the New Jersey Department of Education notes that 91% of Caldwell’s recent graduates demonstrate Effective or Highly Effective Summative Scores on their Teacher Evaluations.
+A recent report from the New Jersey Department of Education notes that 91% of Caldwell’s recent graduates demonstrate effective or highly effective summative scores on their teacher evaluations.
 These scores are derived using multiple measures of the achievement of their students and their teacher practice.
-Administrators of our recent alums evaluated their Teacher Practice scores as 93.4% Effective or Highly Effective.
-To read the details of the report, CLICK HERE.
+Administrators of our recent graduates evaluated their teacher practice scores as 93.4% effective or highly effective.